SourLemonJuice/i18nglish.c/README.md

 ## What's getting better

 - Faster, of course.
-It's a C program not Python script.
+It's a C program not a Python script.
 - Yeah...
 Anyway, it's built with C.

 I'm learning C-language, so it's a great way to practice language and learn how to build CI workflow.\
-I have also learned a lot of stuff about memory mamager, really thanks to this project.
+I have also learned a lot of stuff about memory manager, really thanks to this project.

 ## Use in Command Line

 ### Build

 Goto `source/` folder, and run `make`.\
 The executable file will named `i18nglish.out`.
 For now, the compiler is `clang`.

+If need to compile a release version, run make with the argument `releaseBuild=1`.

+In addition, GitHub Workflow may already have the latest exec artifact that can be download.

 ### How to use